ACI Chapter Guide

 ACI’s bylaws permit chapters to establish chapter dues for each membership classification.

-Sixty days prior to year-end, the Secretary or Treasurer should prepare and mail annual dues statements for the upcoming year to all chapter members.
+The Secretary or Treasurer should prepare and mail annual dues statements to all chapter members for the upcoming year 60 days prior to year-end.
 To improve dues collection, include a renewal notice letter with the statement that answers questions and lists the benefits of chapter membership.

 The responsibility for chapter finances lies solely with the chapter Board.
 Chapter finances are governed by the following general principles:

 - Operate within an income and expense budget setup before the fiscal year’s activities begin;

 - Most, if not all, activities of the chapter should be self-supporting;

 - The chapter Board must be constantly and accurately advised by the Treasurer; it is strongly recommended that the Treasurer be bonded and the chapter establishes an Audit Committee to provide oversight;